 Kashi or Varanasi is at the center of your story, tell us about your association with this ancient city.

 Born with the beauty of Shiva, you are not very far away from your own self, but wandering in the darkness called the mind, you grow farther from yourself.
 But Shiva makes sure that you reach your own self.
-It was only Shiva’s grace that he bought me to this Promised Land 15 years ago, where he himself resides.
-A mere information from the invisible, fortunate moon, and a flood came in to the ocean of my life and made me feel that Shiva’s consciousness residing in the tiniest speck of this land, awakens the sleeping being.
-Kashi even today is that centre of the universe which is certainly overflowing with spiritual energy, and that one only needs to feel it.
+It was only Shiva’s grace that he brought me to this Promised Land 15 years ago, where he himself resides.
+A piece of mere information from the invisible, fortunate moon and a flood came into the ocean of my life.
+And made me feel that Shiva’s consciousness residing in the tiniest speck of this land, awakens the sleeping being.
+Kashi even today is that center of the universe which is certainly overflowing with spiritual energy.
+And that one only needs to feel it.

 Shiv Vaani is an integral part of your story, how did that come along?

-Like all seekers, Maha also goes around the scared geography of India to find his Guru, to pay homage to Jyotirlingas.
-How important is journey or Yatra in a seekers life?
-What role does it play in a seeker’s growth and his knowing himself.
+Like all seekers, Maha also goes around the sacred geography of India to find his Guru, to pay homage to Jyotirlingas.
+How important is a journey or Yatra in a seekers life?
+What role does it play in a seeker’s growth and his knowing himself?

-The attachment towards ones home and body gets left behind somewhere in such Yatra, and at some point with the opening of the door, one hears that great mantra, listening to which an intoxicated Mira wandering in the streets begins to dance; Buddhatva (Buddha Element) awakens in Buddha; and Kabir weaving the yarn in merriment, starts seeing Ram in the yarn itself.
-In this Yatra body, nature, mind, maya all fade away, a void as though gets filled to the brim with Shiva’s blessings and grace, and life becomes supremely fortunate.
+The attachment towards one’s home and body gets left behind somewhere in such Yatra, and at some point with the opening of the door, one hears that great mantra, listening to which an intoxicated Mira wandering in the streets begins to dance; Buddhatva (Buddha Element) awakens in Buddha; and Kabir weaving the yarn in merriment, starts seeing Ram in the yarn itself.
+In this Yatra body, nature, mind, Maya all fade away, the void as though gets filled to the brim with Shiva’s blessings and grace, and life becomes supremely fortunate.

 You being the Brahman (Cosmic Spirit) forgot the Brahma (Lord Brahma) and became deprived of the very significance of your taking birth.
 The material form of Dharma and Karma, drying the life nectar of that knowledge, which yields by itself, consumes it.
 The view of Shiva becomes hazy and the mind becoming blind like Dhritarashtra (of Mahabharat), keeps wandering the golden palace of wants and desires in search of the door.
-In his ego man moulds even that Nirakar (fromless) into Aakar (form) and nurturing his own ego starts worshiping the Supreme Master in the form of the idol, but even this is the Supreme Master’s play and not that of man.
-The Saguna (Manifest aspect of God) which is born out of ego, the same Saguna getting the ego of the man centered on its own self begins to dissolve that ego.
+In his ego, man molds even that Nirakar (formless) into Aakar (form) and nurturing his own ego starts worshiping the Supreme Master in the form of the idol, but even this is the Supreme Master’s play and not that of man.
+The Saguna (Manifest aspect of God) which is born out of ego, the same Saguna getting the ego of the man-centered on its own self-begins to dissolve that ego.
 Saguna now slowly soaking in the ego completely destroys it, and then removing itself, makes the being a fragment of that expanse of Nirguna (Non-Manifest).
 At first Maa Kaali giving Ramkrishna Paramhansa a Darshan (an audience) of her Saguna form gives birth to the agony of separation.
-In this separation the very existence of Ramkrishna Paramhansa is as if scorched, tears fall from his eyes, his ego starts becoming naught, and then some Totapuri comes in the form of Guru and gets the head of Maa Kali, cut by the sword in the hands of Ramkrishna.
+In this separation, the very existence of Ramakrishna Paramhansa is as if scorched, tears fall from his eyes, his ego starts becoming naught, and then some Totapuri comes in the form of Guru and gets the head of Maa Kali, cut by the sword in the hands of Ramakrishna.
 The kingdom of Nirguna then sovereigns, Samadhi (Mystical Trance) Sets in, and the divine touch leads to the awakening of the soul and its attaining oneness with the Supreme Master; at that time what is Saguna and what Nirguna?

 Just for a moment, if one sees only the moon, Pashupati will occur.